kvassAI/slate/source/includes/_payment_methods.md

 Attribute | Type | Description
 ---------- | ---- | ------
-**payment_method** | `string` | Must be "dibs" for triggering a DIBS payment method **merchant** | `string` | Merchant id of company **transact** | `object` | ID of card (ticket) **orderid** | `string` | Unique order ID **share-authorization-header** | `string` | JWT token used for authentication the user **share-api-key-header** | `string` | Bearer token used for API access cardnomask | `string` | The last four numbers of the users credit card, e.g., "XXXXXXXXXXXX1234" cardprefix | `string` | First 5 numbers of the card (for type check: VISA, MasterCard, etc.) paytype | `string` | Type of credit card: MC, VISA, etc. expdate | `string` | Expiration date on the credit card cardholder_name | `string` | The name of the card holder
+**payment_method** | `string` | Must be "dibs" for triggering a DIBS payment method **merchant** | `string` | DIBS company ID
+**transact** | `object` | ID of card (ticket) **orderid** | `string` | Unique order ID **share-authorization-header** | `string` | JWT token used for authentication of the user **share-api-key-header** | `string` | Bearer token used for API access cardnomask | `string` | The last four numbers of the user's credit card, e.g., "XXXXXXXXXXXX1234" cardprefix | `string` | First 5 numbers of the card (for type check: VISA, MasterCard, etc.) paytype | `string` | Type of credit card: MC, VISA, etc. For a full list, please visit [DIBS](https://tech.dibspayment.com/D2/Toolbox/Paytypes). expdate | `string` | Expiration date on the credit card cardholder_name | `string` | The name of the card holder

 ## Paypal

-Paypal allows for 2 types of payments: Single Payments or Future Payments.
+Paypal allows 2 types of payments: Single Payments or Future Payments.
 A Single Payment is the most usual type of transaction and common for simple authentication and capturing of transactions.
-Future Payments are mostly used for charging the user several times, after giving their consent.
+Future Payments are mostly used for charging the user several times, after giving their initial consent.

 ## Single Payment (PayPal)